How Long Does It Take To Produce an Animation?

-Generally, the average time to produce an animation of around 60-90 seconds is 6 weeks.
-The time taken depends largely on the animation style you’d like to use, for example, rudimentary whiteboard animations will be much faster than elaborate motion graphics.
+Typically, the average time to produce an animation of around 60-90 seconds is 8-10 weeks.
+The time taken depends largely on the animation style you’d like to use, for example, simple motion graphics animations will be much faster than complex frame-by-frame animation.

-The standard timeline of 6 weeks to completion of the entire animation process can be broken down into a number of stages: briefing, brainstorming, script writing, concept art, storyboard, illustration, animation and sound design.
+The standard timeline of 8 weeks to completion of the entire animation process can be broken down into a number of stages: briefing, brainstorming, scriptwriting, key illustration/concept art, storyboard, illustration, animation, and sound design.

 Each stage of the process is integral to the success of your animation.
 The overall aim of the process is to make your creative vision a reality.

-During the initial stages, 3-6 days will be set aside for the briefing, brainstorming, script writing and concept art.
+During the initial, preproduction stages, a few days will be set aside for the briefing, brainstorming, script writing and concept art.
+Then we need around a week for script writing (voice over and picture description).
 It’s vital from the beginning that clients provide prompt feedback to keep the project moving swiftly.

-The next stage will be 5-12 days for the storyboard and illustrations, followed by 5-10 days for the illustration itself.
+The next stage will be 7 days for the storyboard and illustrations, followed by 10-12 days for the illustration itself. n the meantime we can work on the animatic, music and the voice over recording.
+When the illustrations are finished, we will need around two weeks for the animation itself.
+During the postproduction process, we work on the sound design, sfx and we prepare the final render.
 At the end of the animation process, you will have a quality animation of around 60-90 seconds long.

 If time is of the essence, animations can be completed quicker, but to do so is often very resource intensive, and will increase the overall cost of the project.
 However if more people are engaged in the project, then the process can be twice as fast.
 An open dialogue between the client and the design studio will ensure that everyone is on the same page, and that each stage is delivered on time.

 A clear brief will take the target audience into consideration and help to focus the rest of the project on the desired demographic.
-A detailed brief will take around 3-6 days to complete.
+A creative offer will take around 3-6 days to complete.

-After completing the brief the studio will brainstorm to bring the clients vision to life.
-The whole brainstorming process begins with copywriters, who work together with art directors to choose the stylistics, before the rest of the team starts on the concepts.
+After that stage the studio will brainstorm to bring the clients vision to life.
+The whole brainstorming process begins with copywriters, who work together with art directors to choose the stylistics before the rest of the team starts on the concepts.